XSigmaAnalyitix/XSigma/README.md

-# XSigma - Modern CMake Build System
+# XSigma - High-performance C++ library with modern CMake build system

 XSigma is a high-performance C++ library with a comprehensive CMake build system that provides cross-platform compatibility, advanced optimization, and flexible third-party dependency management.